Nouman945/Nouman945/README.md

 ### I'm a Developer & Researcher!

 * 👨‍💻 Working & Advancing in Computer Vision, NLP & **MERN**.
+* ❤️ In Love with Django and reactjs.
 * 🌱 Competitive-coding and backend engineering.
 * 👯 Open for collaboration on Any kind of projects.
 * 📢 Love to teach and inspire.